 - Although many of the clues have multiple answers, there is only one solution to the completed crossnumber.
 As usual, no numbers begin with 0.
 Use of Python, OEIS, Wikipedia, etc. is advised for some of the clues.

-- One randomly selected correct answer will win a £100 Maths Gear goody bag, including non-transitive dice, a Festival of the Spoken Word DVD, a dodecaplex puzzle and much, much more.
+- One randomly selected correct answer will win a £100 Maths Gear goody bag, including non-transitive dice, a Festival of the Spoken Nerd DVD, and much, much more.
 Three randomly selected runners up will win a Chalkdust T-shirt.
-The prizes have been provided by Maths Gear, a website that sells nerdy things worldwide.
-Find out more at mathsgear.co.uk
+Maths Gear is a website that sells nerdy things worldwide, with free UK shipping.

-- To enter, submit the sum of the across clues via this form by 9 September 2019.
+- To enter, enter the sum of the across clues below by 9 September 2019.
 Only one entry per person will be accepted.
 Winners will be notified by email and announced on our blog by 28 September 2019.

 Moonlighting agony uncle Professor Dirichlet answers your personal problems.
 Want the prof’s help?
 Send your problems to firstname.lastname@example.org.

 My husband and I have found ourselves in a long-distance relationship.
 His company offered him a large promotion if he moved to Canada for six months, but it seems now that the position will require more time.
 I’m not sure that I want to move out there with him, or that I could be happy knowing he had to move back here.
 Conversation with the time difference is hard as well.
 Any tips?

 — Getting tensor, Four Oaks